-I first met Bidyunmala when I was in 12th standard by the novel Tungabhadrar Tire (By Tungabhadra) by the great writer Sharadindu Bandopadhyay.
-And I was introduced to Vijayanagara Empire – Hampi too, was a prosperous, wealthy and grand city on the bank of Tungabhadra River.
+I first met Bidyunmala when I was in the 12th standard by the novel Tungabhadrar Tire (By Tungabhadra) by the great writer Sharadindu Bandopadhyay.
+And I was introduced to Vijayanagara Empire – Hampi too, was a prosperous, wealthy, and grand city on the bank of Tungabhadra River.

-ASI manages the place now with numerous temples, farms and trading markets.
+ASI manages the place now with numerous temples, farms, and trading markets.
 By 1500 CE, Hampi-Vijayanagara was the world’s second-largest medieval-era city after Beijing, and probably India’s richest at that time, attracting traders from Persia and Portugal.
 The stories of those traders are still alive on the walls of the temples.
-Every road in Hampi acts as live history book of Vijayanagara.
-The Empire was defeated by a coalition of Muslim sultanates; its capital was conquered, pillaged and destroyed by sultanate armies in 1565, after which Hampi remained in ruins.
+Every road in Hampi acts as a live history book of Vijayanagara.
+The Empire was defeated by a coalition of Muslim sultanates; its capital was conquered, pillaged, and destroyed by the sultanate armies in 1565, after which Hampi remained in ruins.

 However, Hampi reached its zenith of glory under Krishandeva Raya.

 Click here for visiting Ajanta – Ellora – Daulatabad